Terms of Service

 Termination

 You can stop using the app at any time by uninstalling it.
-We may suspend or terminate access if you violate these Terms.
+You can delete your account by emailing us.
+We may suspend or terminate access if you violate these Terms; in that case, any unused Patron benefits are forfeited and we are not separately able to refund (refund eligibility is handled by Google Play).

 Changes to these Terms

-If we change these Terms, we’ll update the “Last updated” date above and note what changed in the About tab.
+If we change these Terms, we’ll update the “Last updated” date above and note what changed in the Settings tab of the app.
 Continued use after a change means you accept the updated Terms.

 Governing law